crclayton/ubc-unofficial-transcript-exporter/README.md

 To export your unofficial transcript, go to your [**Grades Summary**](https://ssc.adm.ubc.ca/sscportal/servlets/SRVSSCFramework?function=SessGradeRpt) page.
 I can't link bookmarklets here, but there's a link on [**this page**](http://crclayton.com/#transcript) that you can drag onto your bookmarks bar.
 Then click it to run!

-Or if you know what you're doing, you can just paste the JavaScript into your developer tools console.
+Or if you know what you're doing, you can just paste [this JavaScript](https://github.com/crclayton/ubc-unofficial-transcript-exporter/blob/master/export-transcript.js) into your developer tools console.

 ## Output